For many students in secondary school and university, anxiety and stress can become a growing obstacle to their health and happiness.

 Finding assistance

-You can seek support from your local doctor to discuss your concerns and ask your GP to complete a Mental Health Care Plan assessment form.
+You can seek support from your local doctor to discuss your concerns and ask your GP to complete a Mental Health Treatment Plan assessment form.
 If you are eligible then you can call on professional psychological services and receive a Medicare rebate.